acolorbright/babel-preset-acb/README.md

 ### Targeting Environments

-This module uses babel-preset-env to target specific environments.

-Please refer to [babel-preset-env#targets](https://github.com/babel/babel-preset-env#targets) for a list of available options.
+This module uses @babel/preset-env to target specific environments.
+Please refer to [babel-preset-env#targets](https://babeljs.io/docs/en/babel-preset-env#targets) for a complete list of target options.

-For a list of browsers please see [browserlist](https://github.com/ai/browserslist).
+For a list of available browsers please see [browserlist](https://github.com/browserslist/browserslist).

 Our default browsers list is available via our [@acolorbright/browserslist-config](https://github.com/acolorbright/browserslist-config) package.